DeNeutoy/blog/docs/syntax.md

 One immediate take away from this table is this stat: `Percentage of perfect props :  70.50`.
 This means that 70% of the sentences parsed by the model have *exactly* correct argument and modifier spans for *all* verbs.
 Given how diverse Ontonotes is in terms of domains (it spans news, biblical text, conversations, magazine articles etc), this is really quite good!
 Additionally, the per-span and full sentence F1 scores are substantially closer together than for dependency parsing.

-One reason for this is that SRL simply has fewer annotations, so these scores are closer, meaning there are less predictions to get correct in any given sentence.
+One reason for this is that SRL simply has fewer annotations, because it annotates spans and not individual words, so these scores are closer; this means there are less predictions to get correct in any given sentence.
 However, this doesn't completely explain the difference; syntax has many trivially predictable arcs and labels, such as `punct` and `det`.
 I suspect this difference is also infuenced by the granularity of the annotation, making it harder to annotate consistently (not to mention that the annotation requires experts).

 ### The problems with Ontonotes 5.0 annotations